Originally posted on May 21, 2012

 - Okay, now here’s Isaac, a grown man.
 He falls in love with beautiful Rebekah, who becomes his wife (24:62-67).
 Ahhh, a marriage made in heaven…NOT!
-They have twin sons, Jacob and Esau-awe….
+They have twin sons, Jacob and Esau…awe….
 Mom and dad play favorites: Isaac loves Esau and Rebekah loves Jacob (25:27-28).
 And, you guessed it, Rebekah whines because Esau was born first and therefore had the birthright she wanted for Jacob.
 So, she and Jacob trick Isaac.
 It was a very sad and deceitful trick (25:29-34, 27:1-46).

 Okay, that’s as far as I have gotten in the Old Testament – the FIRST BOOK!
 And, of course, there’s lots more to come.
-We know that.
-Deceit, murder, adultery, incessant whining – everything we’re seeing and doing today, they were doing then – even those God loved and favored.
+We know that – deceit, murder, adultery, incessant whining – everything we’re seeing and doing today, they were doing then.
+Even those God loved and favored.
 This has been the reality of humanity throughout the ages.
 Yes, we are sinners, grumblers, selfish, self-centered creatures – the whole lot of us.
-BUT, God refuses to wipe us out again.
+But, God refuses to wipe us out again.
 And because we have not changed one tinsy bit, what he did do seems more ridiculous than ever, “For when we were still without strength, in due time Christ died for the ungodly.
 For scarcely for a righteous man will one die; yet perhaps for a good man someone would even dare to die.
-But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:6-8).
+But God demonstrates his own love toward us, in that while we were still sinners, Christ died for us” (Romans 5:6-8).

-If Jesus wanted to walk with the sinless, He would have had to walk alone.
-If He was looking for someone, anyone, who was without fault, He would have had to look in the mirror.
-If He would only die for those who deserved it, He would not have bothered to come.
+If Jesus wanted to walk with the sinless, he would have had to walk alone.
+If he was looking for someone, anyone, who was without fault, he would have had to look in the mirror.
+If he would only die for those who deserved it, he would not have bothered to come.

-We humans; we sinful, messy, prideful, self-centered, outcasts, are deeply loved by God, in spite of ourselves.
+We humans.
+We sinful, messy, prideful, self-centered, outcasts, are deeply loved by God, in spite of ourselves.
 Why?
-It bears repeating over and over again, we were made in His image and yet we beat ourselves up constantly for who we have come to believe we are; for only seeing our faults, and assuming that’s all God sees too.
+It bears repeating over and over again, we were made in his image and yet we beat ourselves up constantly for who we have come to believe we are; for only seeing our faults, and assuming that’s all God sees too.
 Oh, he see’s our faults – don’t ever doubt that!
-But, He also sees the beauty deep within when He gazes lovingly at us, every stinkin’ one of us.
+But, he also sees the beauty deep within when he gazes lovingly at us.
+Every stinkin’ one of us.

 And how about this for a revelation?
-Do you think God “gazed lovingly” at the Pharisees on the Old Testament times, or their counterparts today?
+Do you think God “gazed lovingly” at the Pharisees in the Old Testament times, or their counterparts today?
 He shouldn’t have by our standards.
 Brood of vipers they were; self-righteous and arrogant; they denied to their last breath that they were sinners.
 They had no need of God!
 “The Pharisee stood and prayed thus with himself, ‘God, I thank You that I am not like other men—extortioners, unjust, adulterers, or even as this tax collector” (Luke 18:11).
 But, here’s the reality.
 The sun shines; the cooling rains fall gently; the mighty Oak tree’s shade covers – all – the good and the evil.
-It is not God’s loving gaze that distinguishes us from them, it is our response to Him.
+It is not God’s loving gaze that distinguishes us from them, it is our response to him.

 Unlike the Pharisees, we “Publicans” know we need God.
 I ask you, is that not what is going on every time we whine?
 Call that whine the canary in the coal mine.
 Something is happening in our life at that moment that is not right, and we know as Christians that God is the only one who can make it right.
 We grumble to the One who can take it and turn it around – it’s the Job story played out over and over again.